How we built this comparison

 Kids under 10?
 Depends on your family's adventure tolerance.
 Hawaii is easier; Costa Rica is more memorable.

 Honeymoon or anniversary?
 Hawaii.
-Better luxury options, world-class beaches, romantic sunsets without mosquitoes.
+Better luxury options, internationally recognized beaches, romantic sunsets without mosquitoes.

 Adventurous couple?
 Costa Rica.
 Every day is a different thrill.